 What is salsa verde?

-What is the difference between regular salsa and verde salsa?
+What is the difference between this and regular salsa?

-Both regular salsa and Mexican green salsa are cold, uncooked salsas made from fruit.
+Both traditional (red) salsa and Mexican green salsa are cold, uncooked salsas made from fruit.
 However, there are a few distinct differences between the two.

 - Color: Traditional tomato salsa is red in color while salsa verde is green.